 You can let on that you have a BATNA

 If your counterpart knows you have a strong BATNA, it can help prevent them from ‘lowballing’ you.
-Say the supplier knows you’ve already got a good supplier and you just want a better price, they won’t push too hard on price.
+If the prospective supplier knows you already have a good supplier and are looking for a better price, they’re more likely to make a competitive offer.
 But if they know exactly what price you’re getting, or the other concessions the supplier offers - say, a loyalty discount - they’ll be sure to only offer something a fraction better.

 Don’t just come out with ‘I have a BATNA’.
 You can let them know you’ve got one by mentioning that you know you have other options in conversation.